pegasystems/pega-helm-charts/charts/pega/README.md

 ---           |---
 web           | Interactive, foreground processing nodes that are exposed to the load balancer.
 Pega recommends that these node use the node classification “WebUser” `nodetype`. batch         | Background processing nodes which handle workloads for non-interactive processing.
 Pega recommends that these node use the node classification “BackgroundProcessing” `nodetype`.
-These nodes should not be exposed to the load balancer. stream (Deprecated)        | For Pega Platform release 8.8 and later, use of embedded "Stream tier" is deprecated; for new deployments, Pega recommends you enable an Externalized Kafka configuration under External Services.
-For existing deployments, Nodes that run an embedded deployment of Kafka and are not exposed to the load balancer.
-Pega requires that these nodes use the node classification “Stream” `nodetype`.
+These nodes should not be exposed to the load balancer. stream (Deprecated)        | For Pega Platform release 8.8 and later, Pega has deprecated the use of embedded "Stream tier" nodes.
+For new deployments, Pega recommends that you enable an Externalized Kafka configuration under External Services; for existing deployments, nodes that run an embedded deployment of Kafka and are not exposed to the load balancer.
+Pega requires that these nodes use the node classification “Stream” nodetype.

 #### Small deployment with a single tier